 Lamentations’ role in the Bible

 Lamentations sits in the Major Prophets section of our English Bibles.
 It follows the story of Jeremiah, who (traditionally) wrote Lamentations.
-But the poetic structure of this book clearly makes it more similar to the Psalms, Proverbs, and other wisdom literature.
+But the fact that this little book is entirely made up of acrostics, it’s commonly grouped with the other books of poetry in the Bible (like Psalms and Song of Solomon).

 Why the acrostics?
 It could be to illustrate how completely Jerusalem has been destroyed, or how completely faithful God is to His people and His promises.
 It could also be a means of keeping the material brief and memorable—after all, Jeremiah’s other account is the longest book of the Bible.